mauvaisetroupe/deep-learning-specialization-coursera/c5-recurrent-neural-networks/week1/README.md

 ## Long Short Term Memory (LSTM)

 In the last video, you learn about the GRU, the Gated Recurring Unit and how that can allow you to learn very long range connections in a sequence.

-The other type of unit that allows you to do this very well is the LSTM or the long short term memory units.
+The other type of unit that allows you to do this very well is the **LSTM** or the long short term memory units.
 And this is even more powerful than the GRU

+Compared to GRU, with LSTM :
-- `c̃<t>` is no more computed from `c<t-1>` but from `a<t-1>`
+- `c̃<t>` is no more computed from `c<t-1>` neither from `Γr` but from `a<t-1>`
-- We're not using relevance gate `Γr`.
-Instead, LSTM has :
+- We're not using relevance gate `Γr`, but instead :
     - update gate, `Γu`
-    - forget gate, `Γf`
+    - forget gate, `Γf` that is decoraalated from `Γu` (GRU, we used 1 - `Γu`)
     - and output gates, `Γo`

 > <img src="./images/w01-10-long_short_term_memory_LSTM/img_2023-04-25_20-52-59.png">